revarcline/rombrary/ROADMAP.md

 do in user controller as above

-put login page on home view, only display if logged in!
+put login page on home view, only dhttps://twitter.com/dhxrin/status/1356296135879479302isplay if logged in!

 if game in no libraries, can be deleted by logged in user